CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: System Architecture

 \section{System Architecture}

-We use a simple, direct prompt in the CascadeMind model: \texttt{Which story (A or B) is more similar to the Anchor story?}, \texttt{Anchor: [text]}, \texttt{Story A: [text]}, \texttt{Story B: [text]}, \texttt{Return your decision as JSON with a "decision" field set to either "A" or "B".}
+CascadeMind uses a direct comparative prompt asking which candidate story (A or B) is more similar to the anchor on abstract theme, course of action, and outcomes.
+The model returns JSON with a single \texttt{decision} field.
+No chain-of-thought rationale is requested or used.

-Our system implements a two-stage cascade combining neural voting with symbolic rule-based reasoning for most uncertain cases.
-Figure~\ref{fig:architecture} illustrates the overall architecture.
+The four-stage pipeline lets neural voting handle most cases while a symbolic fallback engages only when voting fails, as shown in Figure~\ref{fig:architecture}.